Wheels and Props

 The "Royal Iris" dwarfed by the "QE2" in 1990 when she was used as a tender

-At the time of writing (January 2013) she is lying in tidal moorings on the mud banks just downstream from the Thames Tidal Barrier awaiting her fate.
+At the time of writing (April 2019) she is lying in tidal moorings on the mud banks just downstream from the Thames Tidal Barrier awaiting her fate.
 It would be a fitting tribute to her if she was brought back to the Mersey and installed in Liverpool’s Maritime Museum dry-dock, next to the pilot boat as an exhibit containing the history of the ferries.
-There are doubts as to whether or not she would pass through the Albert Dock’s entrance lock but, even if she was too wide in the beam for the lock, there are other nearby locations that could offer her a suitable home.
+There are doubts as to whether or not she would pass through the Canning Half-Tide Dock’s entrance lock but, even if she was too wide in the beam for the lock, there are other nearby locations such as Wallasey Pool (Wallasey and Birkenhead Docks) that could offer her a suitable home.
 Unfortunately, she needs a complete new bottom and neither of her engines work.
 It would require considerable funding to purchase her from her present owners and either make her seaworthy to bring her back to the Mersey and return her to her former glory, which makes either option an uneconomic proposition.
-It is doubtful if a new owner can be found and she will, in all probability end up in the breakers’ yard in the not too distant future.
+It is doubtful if a new owner can be found and she will, in all probability, end up in the breakers’ yard in the not too distant future.

 The "Royal Iris" awaiting her fait on the River Thames